Once You Are Accepted

 • Familiarize yourself with the requirements of the Integrative Core Curriculum.
 This will give you an opportunity to work closely with us on building your first semester course schedule.

-• Meet once a semester with the HSHP Pre-Health Professions Program Director or with your Advisor to seek guidance, ask questions, and stay on track with whatever your desired course of study may be.
+• Meet once a semester with your faculty advisor to seek guidance, ask questions, and stay on track with whatever your desired course of study may be.

 Need Help?

-If you ever feel you are struggling, academically or with personal issues, please don't hesitate to reach out to the Pre-Health Professions Program Director or to your advisor, so that they can connect you with resources you may need.
+If you ever feel you are struggling, academically or with personal issues, please don't hesitate to reach out to your faculty advisor, so that they can connect you with resources you may need.

 Course Exploration